HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/Executable.md

                             to be Exact if the number of observations is less than 5000, and JLA otherwise. (default:
                             "Default")
+      --covariates NAME1 NAME2 ...
+                            Column names of the covariates that will be partialled out from the outcome. (default: []) --do_lincom           Perform linear combination inference.
+      --lincom_covariates NAME1 NAME2 ...
+                            Column names of the covariates used in the linear combination inference step. (default: [])
       --simulations SIMULATIONS
                             number of simulations in the JLA algorithm.
 It defaults to 100 * log(#total fixed effect)